mphomiciah/customer-workflow-system/README.md

    ```bash
    python app.py
    ```
-   Open `http://localhost:5000` in your web browser.
+   Open `http://localhost:5000` in your web browser, or you can follow the http link you get when running.
 10. Database is saved as database.db

 ## Assumptions